 - Depression – This is the stage where people don’t want to go outside, get out of bed, be social, or even do anything pleasurable.
 Often people are particularly tearful during this time and may stay in this state for a while.

-- Acceptance – This is my goal for you!
+- Acceptance – This is our goal for you!
 You may not be able to physically be the person you once were.
-But, it is my goal to help to reach acceptance and learn how to give yourself permission to live a good quality life, even with any physical challenges you may have.
+But, it is our goal to help to reach acceptance and learn how to give yourself permission to live a good quality life, even with any physical challenges you may have.
 You deserve to give yourself that permission.

 Keep in mind that these stages are not fixed.
 They are fluid.
 In one moment you may feel content with accepting your new limitations while, in the next one, you are tearful about everything you have lost.
 You may move two steps forward and one step back.
 Forever.
 That is the nature of grief.

 Because it is often all someone can do just to get through the day, loved ones may question why we are just “not ourselves anymore”.
 We may not want to go out and be social because it is physically uncomfortable for us.
 We may not want to spent time with others because we don’t want to have to rehash the entire story again.
 We may feel too overwhelmed by pain to make anything but the necessities of life a priority.
 We may not even look “sick” to others.
 This may mean that our relationships with those who don’t understand dissolve.
 This is the face of chronic pain/illness.